About Everbloom

 Everbloom uses a high-quality resin that is UV-resistant, anti-yellowing and bubble-resistant.
 The process of pouring resin is slow and meticulous - each layer is poured individually and requires 24 hours to cure at a controlled temperature.

 This ensures your flowers aren’t burnt or damaged in the process, and prevents excessive bubbles (a natural part of the process).
-Because the resin is poured in layers, you may be able to see a thin line of the layers from the side, but this does not affect the outlook of the piece.
+Because the resin is poured in layers, you may be able to see a thin line of the layers from the side, or some bubbles, but this does not affect the outlook of the piece.

 Make your resin flower preservation plan